azat-co/aws-intermediate/labs/1-hello-world-aws-cli.md

 # Task

-Task: Install AWS CLI, configure, create an instance with apache httpd via AWS CLI and no SSH, make the HTML page (hello world) visible in the browser *publicly*.
+Task: Install AWS CLI, configure, create an instance with apache httpd via AWS CLI and no SSH, and then make the HTML page (hello world) visible in the browser *publicly*.

 # Walk-through